 Not only is this goal meaningful to us, it’s important to many of our customers, the communities we serve and the places we call home.
 Learn how we’re moving forward — today, tomorrow and together.

-Nearly 50% of Idaho Power’s energy comes from clean hydroelectricity.
+Almost half of Idaho Power’s energy comes from clean hydropower.
 The national average is just 7%.
-Our energy mix also includes wind, solar and geothermal sources.
+Our energy mix also includes wind, solar and geothermal sources.*

 Energy Mix Comparison

 LTPs (Long-Term Purchases) are electric power contracts with independent power producers and other entities and can typically be identified by resource type.

 Market Purchased Power (Other Purchases) is electric power purchased from other utilities in the wholesale electric market.
 Because we participate in the wholesale energy market, we sell electricity to other utilities and retail customers.
 Not all electricity purchased or generated by Idaho Power is delivered to our retail customers.

 *About the sale of renewable energy credits: Idaho Power sells the Renewable Energy Credits (REC) associated with our renewable energy purchases on LTPs and a small portion of our hydro generation to offset power supply costs and keep customer prices as low as possible.
 The buyer of the REC claims the renewable attributes of that energy; therefore, Idaho Power does not represent that this resource mix represents the energy delivered to our customers.

 Our latest planning efforts call for our complete exit from coal-fired generation by 2030, with the next coal plant exit coming at the end of 2020.

 The Boardman to Hemingway transmission line will serve as a clean-energy pipeline for the region.
 We’re making progress in planning and permitting.